mbelle/getdata-014-project/README.md

 * Instructions are "Appropriately labels the data set with descriptive variable names."
 To do this,set the column names based on the description of the dataset in the features.txt file.
 Note: These are not entirely friendly but because they are well documented I believe this are appropriately descriptive.
 * subset by the vector of selected columns (a) and create a new df
 * Instructions are "From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."
 I understand this to mean group by subject and activity then calculate mean values.
 I do so using "group_by" and "summarise each"
 * "Uses descriptive activity names to name the activities in the data set" I do so by setting factor levels and labels for activity.
+Activity labels are cleaned to remove uppercase and underscores.
+*additional modification is also performed on the variable names to indicate summarized values (prepend "meanof"), change abreviations (t,f to time and frequency), change all characters to lower case.
+Parenthesis,commas special characters are also removed.
 * write final results to table "output.txt"